facebook/docusaurus/docs/guides-search.md

   ...
 };
 ```
+-## Extra Search Options
+-
+-You can also specify extra [search options used by Algolia](https://community.algolia.com/docsearch/documentation/) by using an `algoliaOptions` field in `algolia`.
+This may be useful if you want to provide different search results for the different versions or languages of your docs.
+Any occurrences of "VERSION" or "LANGUAGE" will be replaced by the version or language of the current page, respectively.
+More details about search options can be [found here](https://www.algolia.com/doc/api-reference/api-parameters/#overview).
+-
+-```js
+-const siteConfig = {
+-  ...
+-  algolia: {
+-    ...
+-    algoliaOptions: {
+-      facetFilters: [ 'tags:VERSION' ],
+-      hitsPerPage: 5
+-    }
+-  },
+-};
+-``

 Algolia might provide you with [extra search options](https://community.algolia.com/docsearch/documentation/).
 If so, you should add them to the `algoliaOptions` object.